PiSaucer/book-c-plus-plus/docs/Chapter1/GameStats/GameStats3.0/readme.md

 ## Using Enumerations

-An *enumeration* is a set of unsigned int constants, called enumerators.
+An *enumeration* is a set of `unsigned int` constants, called *enumerators*.
 Usually the enumerators are related and have a particular order.
 Here’s an example of an enumeration:

 ```cpp
 enum difficulty {NOVICE, EASY, NORMAL, HARD, UNBEATABLE};
 ```

-This defines an enumeration named difficulty.
+This defines an enumeration named `difficulty`.
 By default, the value of enumerators begins at zero and increases by one.
-So NOVICE is 0, EASY is 1, NORMAL is 2, HARD is 3, and UNBEATABLE is 4.
-To define an enumeration of your own, use the keyword enum followed by an identifier, followed by a list of enumerators between curly braces.
+So `NOVICE` is 0, `EASY` is 1, `NORMAL` is 2, HARD is 3, and `UNBEATABLE` is 4.
+To define an enumeration of your own, use the keyword `enum` followed by an identifier, followed by a list of enumerators between curly braces.

 Next I create a variable of this new enumeration type.